 Hammonton, New Jersey 08037

-In order to fully engage with the community, The Noyes Museum Shop participates in Hammonton’s monthly “Third Thursday” by holding stimulating events including artist demos, musical performances, film screenings, and much more.
+The Noyes Museum Shop celebrates Hammonton’s monthly “Third Thursday" holding events such as artist demos, musical performances, film screenings, and more.
 Hammonton’s downtown area is a lively destination for residents and visitors with plenty of specialty stores, cafés and restaurants.
-With a nearby New Jersey Transit train terminal and close proximity to major highways, including the Atlantic City Expressway, the White Horse Pike, and Route 206, the Noyes Museum's locations in Hammonton are ideally located to reach thousands of southern New Jersey residents and seasonal visitors.
+With close proximity to a NJ Transit train station and major highways (Atlantic City Expressway, White Horse Pike, and Rt.
+206), the Noyes Museum's locations in Hammonton are easy to access for southern New Jersey residents and seasonal visitors.